the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 ## Image location, type, size and file name

 Every image file used in this book should be located in the directory `book/website/figures` of our [GitHub Repository](https://github.com/the-turing-way/the-turing-way/tree/main/book/website/figures).
-If you use a new image file, please add the file in the `figures` directory by either uploading via GitHub, or adding locally and pushing the change online when using git.
+If you use a new image file, please add the file in the `figures` directory by either uploading via GitHub or adding locally and pushing the change online when using git.

 Please upload `.jpg`, `.png`, or `.svg` files that are under 1MB to allow them to load faster in the online book.
-If your file is larger than 1MB, please use a local image editing tool, or online tool like [IMG2GO](https://www.img2go.com/compress-image) to compress your file.
+If your file is larger than 1MB, please use a local image editing tool or an online tool like [IMG2GO](https://www.img2go.com/compress-image) to compress your file.

-To name your image file, please use all-lowercase and separate words with hyphens (-).
+To name your image file, please use all lowercase and separate words with hyphens (-).

+### Images sources

+To facilitate figure modification in the future, it is recommended to share the original/raw or editable version of the image (image sources) when available to go along with the format (such as `jpg` or `png`) used to integrate a figure in the book.
+For example, open source software Inkscape uses `.svg` files and Photoshop uses source files with a `.psd` extension which allows manipulation of image layers before an export into a format like `.jpg`.

 (ch-style-figures-alttext)=
 ## Alternative text

-Alternative text or alt text are used for describing the appearance and function of an image on an HTML page for users who cannot see it.
+Alternative text or alt text is used for describing the appearance and function of an image on an HTML page for users who cannot see it.
 Alt text is often used by visually impaired people who use assistive technology such as screen readers.
 Adding alt texts to figures is one of the first principles of web accessibility as it enables the screen reader software to read an alt text to its users helping them understand/explain the content.